Next: Supernatural S 07 E 22 There Will Be Blood

 - A member of his former garrison is glad to see Castiel, and tries to stop Hester from killing him, pointing out there's so few Angels left now.
 Hester however is driven to fury and tries to stab Cas with an Angelblade.

 - Even Dean gets annoyed with Cas during the game of Sorry, sweeping the board game off the table.
-"You're not sorry, you're playing at being sorry."

 - Dean still isn't willing to trust Meg.